 Canning tomatoes comes with a lot of questions: For starters, do tomatoes need to be pressure canned?
 Can you process tomatoes in a water bath canner instead of a pressure canner?

-The recipe below is for a raw pack.
-Meaning you don’t cook the tomatoes first.
-They go in the jars raw.
+The tomatoes go in the jars raw.
 And then you will process the jars in either a water bath canner OR a pressure canner.
-Because it is safe to do it with either method.

 If you want to use a hot packing method check out canning tomato sauce.
 Because if you cook them first they’ll get saucy.